-Our children and young people are at the very heart of what I am standing for in this General Election.
+Our children and young people are at the very heart of why I put myself forward as a Parliamentary Candidate.
 Growing up in today’s world is difficult, with so many issues and challenges facing families who just want the very best for their kids.
 The following is by no means an exhaustive list, but does explain where I stand on some key issues that matter a great deal to me.

 As a Mum to a young child I was shocked to discover the degree to which young kids are tested in today’s schools.
 Our government is obsessed with league tables and stats and numbers, rather than children’s potential as individuals.
 This regime also means much additional paperwork and admin for teachers, leading to many leaving the profession altogether every year.
 Teachers are spending far too much time preparing children for exams which have no benefit whatsoever for the children themselves, and therefore sport and creativity participation in schools are suffering greatly.